St4NNi/jam-rs/README.md

 ### Comparison

-- [xxhash3](https://github.com/DoumanAsh/xxhash-rust) or [ahash-fallback](https://github.com/tkaitchuck/aHash/wiki/AHash-fallback-algorithm) (for kmer < 32) instead of [murmurhash3](https://github.com/mhallin/murmurhash3-rs)
+- Multiple algorithms: [xxhash3](https://github.com/DoumanAsh/xxhash-rust), [ahash-fallback](https://github.com/tkaitchuck/aHash/wiki/AHash-fallback-algorithm) (for kmer < 32) and legacy [murmurhash3](https://github.com/mhallin/murmurhash3-rs)
 - No jaccard similarity since this is meaningless when comparing small embeded sequences against large sets
-- (coming soon) optimisations for specificity and sensitivity (and speed) specifically for search of small sequences in assembled metagenomes
+- Additional filter and sketching options to increase for specificity and sensitivity for small sequences in collections of large assembled metagenomes

 ### Scaling methods